Jewelry Metals Buying Guide

 Due to the rising costs of gold, silver has definitely become a contender in the diamond jewelry market.
 This demand has inspired jewelry manufacturers to increase selection and quality tenfold, making it a more than viable option to gold.

 Unfortunately, silver is also more prone to oxidation.
 Oxidation can cause the silver to turn black.
 It’s not necessarily a bad thing though.
 Oxidation is a process that some companies use to age their jewelry...it gives it an antique look.
 If you do like the antique look, check out our antique diamond engagement rings!

-If your silver jewelry does oxidize, and you don’t like the aged look of it, you can easily make it look new again by using a silver jewelry cleaner.
+If your silver jewelry does oxidize, and you don’t like the aged look of it, you can easily make it look new again by using a silver jewelry cleaner or tarnish remover.
 Silver jewelry cleaners can typically be found at most jewelry stores.
-You can also have your jewelry cleaned by a jeweler if that’s what you prefer.
+You can also make your own silver jewelry cleaning solution, or take it to a jeweler to have it cleaned.